8 CFR 214.3

 Approval of schools for enrollment of F and M nonimmigrants

 This resource is a reference aid for authorized users of the NAFSA Adviser's Manual.
 This is not an official edition of the Code of Federal Regulations.
+This resource is a reference aid for authorized users of the NAFSA Adviser's Manual.
+This is not an official edition of the Code of Federal Regulations.
+Last updated to reflect: 87 FR 75891 (December 12, 2022), Removal of Obsolete procedures and Requirements Related to F, J, and M Nonimmigrants.
 For information on the official edition of the Code of Federal Regulations published by the Government Printing Office, visit the Government Printing Office website.

 214.3 Approval of schools for enrollment of F and M nonimmigrants.

 (1) General.
 A school or school system seeking certification or recertification for attendance by nonimmigrant students under sections 101(a)(15)(F) or 101(a)(15)(M) of the Act, or both, must file a petition for certification or recertification with SEVP, using the Student and Exchange Visitor Information System (SEVIS), in accordance with the procedures at paragraph (h) of this section.
 The petition must state whether the school or school system is seeking certification or recertification for attendance of nonimmigrant students under section 101(a)(15)(F) or 101(a)(15)(M) of the Act or both.
 The petition must identify by name and address each location of the school that is included in the petition for certification or recertification, specifically including any physical location in which a nonimmigrant can attend classes through the school (i.e., campus, extension campuses, satellite campuses, etc.).